 Rub a thin layer of cooking spray or silicone-based lubricant on the rubber seals around your car doors.
 This prevents water from accumulating and freezing, which can make it difficult to open your doors.

 Lift your wiper blades when you park your car to prevent them from freezing to the windshield.
-You can also cover them with old socks to protect the rubber from cold and ice.
+You can also cover them with wiper covers to protect the rubber from cold and ice.

 Winter Emergency Kit